A Patent Search Tips: Avoid Costly Mistakes

 So, once you’ve decided on your invention and are ready to search out patents, where do you start?
 The sites listed below are good, initial search places where you can search for free.

 The United States Patent and Trademark Office – If you get stuck here and can’t figure out the process, look for the Help page.
-It has a lot of information and instruction.
+It has a lot of information and instructions.

 Free Patents Online – You can download the patents in a true PDF file, as opposed to images as supplied by the USPTO site, which makes reading them far easier.